joergjo/agent-framework-intro/README.md

 - The repository includes a `use-modern-go` skill under `06_skills/.agents/skills`.
 - Skill versions are pinned in `skills-lock.json`.

-### `07_otel` - tracing and observability
+### `07_otel` - observability

 Purpose:

 - Builds on the skills sample
 - Enables OpenTelemetry on both the chat client and the agent
-- Exports traces to Azure Monitor using the Azure Monitor OpenTelemetry exporter
+- Exports traces and metrcis to Azure Monitor using the Azure Monitor OpenTelemetry exporter

 Required configuration: